Room-temperature antiferromagnetic resonance in NaMnAs: Experimental results and discussion

 Knowing the N\'eel temperature of an antiferromagnet, the mean-field theory allows us to get a rough estimate of effective exchange coupling between sublattices, see, e.g., Ref.~\cite{MendiliCM26}:

 Assuming that $J_1$ is the leading (antiferromagnetic) exchange interaction, as \emph{a posteriori} justified based on the results of DFT calculations, the N\'eel temperature of $T_N\approx 350$~K implies a rough estimate of $J_1^{\mathrm{exp}}\approx 4$~meV.
-Taking this, together with the experimentally determined AFMR energy, we obtain the estimate for the single-ion magnetic anisotropy, $D^{\mathrm{exp}}\approx 0.2$~meV.
-Nevertheless, since NaMnAs is a strongly anisotropic material -- with a large difference between in-plane ($J_1$ and $J_2$) and out-of-plane ($J_3$ and $J_4$) exchange coupling constants -- let us take this as an order-of-magnitude estimate only.
+The mean-field approximation, however, may overestimate the critical temperature by the factor up to or even exceeding 2, see Ref.~\cite{MendiliCM26}.
+This implies $J_1^{\mathrm{exp}}$ in the approximate range of 4-8~meV.
+Taking this, together with the experimentally determined AFMR energy, we obtain the estimate for the single-ion magnetic anisotropy, $D^{\mathrm{exp}} = 0.1-0.2$~meV.
+Nevertheless, since NaMnAs is a strongly anisotropic material -- with a large difference between in-plane ($J_1$ and $J_2$) and out-of-plane ($J_3$ and $J_4$) exchange coupling constants -- we take this result as a rough estimate only.

 Let us note that, in the estimate above, we considered the effective spin of $S=2$.
 This is lower as compared to expectations for a high-spin configuration of an isolated Mn$^{2+}$ ion ($S=5/2$), but in line with preceding studies of NaMnAs.
 The magnetic moment in NaMnAs, $\approx4\ \mu_B$, was reported by Bonger et al.~\cite{Bronger1986} and explained by the admixture of low and high spin states ($S=3/2$ and 1/2).
 This is due to the crystal field of Mn$^{2+}$ ions in NaMnAs that deviates from a pure tetrahedral one (of As atoms), see \cite{Achenbach1981-kl} for more details.